jimmymok123/Hello-World-GitHub/readme.txt

-This is a demo project of Github Action for CSCI3251 workshop6, created by Mok Chau Wing
+This is a demo project of Github Action for CSCI3251 workshop 6, created by Mok Chau Wing